Romanow/micro-services/README.md

 ## Infrastructure

 Using:
-* Eureka for service discovery
+* Eureka for service discovery.
-* Grafana and Prometheus for collecting metrics
+* Grafana and Prometheus for collecting metrics.
-* PostgreSQL
+* PostgreSQL.
-* ELK for logging
+* ELK for logging.
-* Turbine for monitoring Hystrix
+* Turbine for monitoring Hystrix.
-* Zipkin for distributed tracing
+* Spring Sleuth for distributed tracing (using Zipkin protocol and Jaeger to collect data).

 ### Portainer for monitoring docker images
 ```bash